GreatRedOne99/describe_df/README.md

 ### this is from this GIST - https://gist.github.com/nazq/f3fc6e6b15c895fb8b474013c4932d62

-## But requrired fixes to work with Polars 0.51.0 for Rust
+## But required fixes to work with Polars 0.51.0 for Rust

 ### Fixes done with Claude Code (Sonnet 4.5)